abhi107d/hawk_eye/README.md

 ## Algorithm
  - First we track persons using deepsort and yolo
- - crop each detections and pass it through pose detection model (Mediapipe)
+ - pass each detections through pose detection model
  - Extract pose landmarks
  - collect landmarks for n number of frames for each persons
- - pass landmark array to classfier model to get peredection (cheatin/non cheating)
+ - pass landmark sequence to classfier model to get peredection (cheatin/non cheating)
  - show aleart (red box)

 ## Requirements